Sherman5A/usw-interactive-systems-coursework/report/report.md

 Description       Rhys is self-employed electrician with a house and fostering family.
 In his early 20s
                   he married and now has 2 children, aged 6 and 7.
 He wants what is best for his family.
-                  Since he is self-employed with children, he lacks time and a busy schedule.
+                  Since he is self-employed with children, he lacks time due to his busy schedule.

 Owns pets         No